 The notorious Golden State Killer eluded authorities for more than four decades, but police have finally caught their man.
 While some would expect a monster in handcuffs, Joseph James DeAngelo was a seemingly ordinary former police officer living near Sacramento until April 2018.

 The 74-year-old was described by former co-workers as “a regular Joe,” despite his serious demeanor and nonexistent smile.
 He’s said to have been a meticulous homeowner, with attention to detail certainly befitting an ex-cop.
-Suddenly, he was charged with unspeakable crimes.
+But suddenly, in 2018, he was charged with unspeakable crimes.

 As chronicled in HBO’s I’ll Be Gone in the Dark documentary, the Golden State Killer committed more than 50 rapes and 12 murders across California throughout the 1970s and 1980s.
 In over 40 years, nobody’s been convicted of any of these heinous crimes — until now.

 On June 29, 2020, DeAngelo pleaded guilty to 26 charges in a raping and killing spree.
 He was ultimately charged with 13 counts of murder, with additional special circumstances, as well as 13 counts of kidnapping for robbery.

 Though the statute of limitations for the many rapes he’s accused of have expired, he received 11 consecutive life sentences for the crimes he did admit to (plus an additional life sentence and a further eight years), ensuring that he’ll eventually die in prison.